davettt/local-task-manager/README.md

 Returns all active (non-archived) tasks

 ### GET /api/tasks/archived
-Returns all archived (completed) tasks
+Returns all completed (archived) tasks that are still in the active task list

 ### POST /api/tasks
 Create or update a task